sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/padyam/parameshvarabhaTTaH/haricharitam.md

 **PREFACE**

 THIS edition of ***Haricarita*** is based on a single manuscript of the work in the Adyar Library; it now bears the Shelf No. 21-P-26.
 It was entered under ***Jyotiṣa***in the Catalogue of the Library, Part II, P. 56*b*with the Shelf No. 40-B-26, and bears the title **ज्योतिषसूत्रश्लोकाः**.
-When Pandit V. Krishnamachari was examining the manuscripts of the Library for preparing the Alphabetical Index of the Manuscripts, published already as No. 45 in 1944, this manuscript was identified as a ***Kā****vya,*** and was there entered with the correct title on p.
+When Pandit V. Krishnamachari was examining the manuscripts of the Library for preparing the Alphabetical Index of the Manuscripts, published already as No. 45 in 1944, this manuscript was identified as a ***Kāvya,*** and was there entered with the correct title on p.
 152 as No. 7461.

  When I had the occasion to examine the manuscript of ***Sumanoramaṇī***, a commentary on the ***Meghasandeśa***, it was discovered that the author of that commentary, Parameśvara of Payyūr, was the author of a work with this title.
 So Pandit Krishnamachari undertook to prepare an edition of the work which, having regard to the importance of the author, I felt should be made available to scholars.
 I suggested to him that he may add a very brief commentary in Sanskrit on the poem.
 Now it appears in that form.
 The text is being published serially in the Adyar Library Bulletin from May 1947 (Vol. XI, part 2).
 It is